vanallenlab/moalmanac-db/docs/content-changelog.md

 # Content Changelog
 The following changes have been made to the content catalogued within the Molecular Oncology Almanac knowledge base.

+## March 2023 release
+Added entries:
+- (FDA) _BRAF_ p.V600E and sensitivity to dabrafenib in combination with trametinib for pediatric patients with low-grade glioma.

 ## February 2023 release
 In this release, we add two recent precision oncology approvals from the FDA regarding ER signaling inhibition in two cancer types.